-Thanks to Osh Kosh for sponsoring today’s post (and for making darling kids’ clothes we’ve been wearing for years).
+Thanks to Osh Kosh for sponsoring today’s post on coordinating family outfits for pictures (and for making darling kids’ clothes we’ve been wearing for years).

 Tips for coordinating kid’s outfits / What to wear for special occasions and photo shoots: